GospelTrust/kairos-th-513/docs/content/_week-04/session-12.md

 2. Legalism is when arbitrary moral and doctrinal laws are established as the criteria for judging whether or not people are spiritual, even believers.

-   - a.
-This is what the Pharisees tried to do against Christ, over healing people on the Sabbath.
+   - This is what the Pharisees tried to do against Christ, over healing people on the Sabbath.
 Having arbitrarily categorized healing as work, they accused Jesus of breaking the Sabbath.

       `Matt.
 12:9`:
       > Going on from that place, he went into their synagogue, 10 and a man with a shriveled hand was there.
 Looking for a reason to bring charges against Jesus, they asked him, ‘Is it lawful to heal on the Sabbath?’

-   - b.
-In response, Jesus says to them, “You have let go of the commands of God and are holding on to human traditions….
+   - In response, Jesus says to them, “You have let go of the commands of God and are holding on to human traditions….
 You have a fine way of setting aside the commands of God in order to observe your own traditions!”
 (Mk.
 7:8-9 NIV).

-   - c.
-In legalism, “judging by mere appearances” (Jn.
+   - In legalism, “judging by mere appearances” (Jn.
 7:24a) replaces grace and mercy.

 {% include youtube.html id='CPThk4ZnZzw' %}